 Seniority does not apply in the selection of employees chosen for a temporary layoff.
 Employees who are subject to a temporary layoff do not have preferential rehire rights or recall rights, and do not have the option to receive severance pay.

-Please use the temporary layoff model letter (Word) or temporary reduction in time model letter (Word) to provide notice to employees.
+Please visit the Labor Forms & Letters page for the most up to date temporary layoff, indefinite layoff, and reduction in time letter templates.
+Use the appropriate template to provide notice to employees.
 Please be sure to review the explanatory notes that follow each model letter for details about notice requirements, benefits, return to work considerations, attachments and other important information.

 Definition of Seniority